Contourlet

-Contourlets form a multiresolution directional tight frame designed to efficiently approximate images made of smooth regions separated by smooth boundaries.
+In image processing, contourlets form a multiresolution directional tight frame designed to efficiently approximate images made of smooth regions separated by smooth boundaries.
 The contourlet transform has a fast implementation based on a Laplacian pyramid decomposition followed by directional filterbanks applied on each bandpass subband.

 Contourlet transform

 Introduction and motivation

 In the field of geometrical image transforms, there are many 1-D transforms designed for detecting or capturing the geometry of image information, such as the Fourier and wavelet transform.
 However, the ability of 1-D transform processing of the intrinsic geometrical structures, such as smoothness of curves, is limited in one direction, then more powerful representations are required in higher dimensions.
 The contourlet transform which was proposed by Do and Vetterli in 2002, is a new two-dimensional transform method for image representations.
 The contourlet transform has properties of multiresolution, localization, directionality, critical sampling and anisotropy.
 Its basic functions are multiscale and multidimensional.
 The contours of original images, which are the dominant features in natural images, can be captured effectively with a few coefficients by using contourlet transform.

 The contourlet transform is inspired by the human visual system and Curvelet transform which can capture the smoothness of the contour of images with different elongated shapes and in variety of directions.
 However, it is difficult to sampling on a rectangular grid for Curvelet transform since Curvelet transform was developed in continuous domain and directions other than horizontal and vertical are very different on rectangular grid.
 Therefore, the contourlet transform was proposed initially as a directional multiresolution transform in the discrete domain.